pablove123/pablove123/README.md

 # Pablo Villeda-Echeverria - LV.
-## Attending GA SEI Bootcamp (JavaScript, HTML, CSS)
+## Graduate of GA Full-Stack Coding Bootcamp
 ### 	[LinkedIn](https://www.linkedin.com/in/pablove/) & [GitHub](https://github.com/pablove123)
-#### I am currently attending GA SEI Bootcamp.
-My aspiration in life is to make the world a better place.
+####  My aspiration in life is to make the world a better place.
 Coding is an outlet for me to let my creative spirits flourish and allow me to be challenged every day.
 I am a University of Washington Graduate with double degrees in Political Science and Law, Society, and Justice.
 #### Fun Facts About me:
 - 🇲🇽 First-Generational Mexican-American (fluent in both English and Spanish)
 - 👨🏽‍🍳 Amatuer chef and baker